AudiusProject/audius-protocol/packages/mobile/dapp-store/README.md

 ```

 ### Recovering solana keypair
 You will need our app's private key to mint new releases and submit updates.
-To recover, look up Solana Mobile on Lastpass.
-Open it and copy the seed phase.
-Then run
+Run:
 ```
 solana-keygen recover -o app-keypair.json
 ```